Frequently Asked Questions

 • Duplicate Course, Section, Equivalent, or Crosslist: You may not enroll in more than one section of a course or a course equivalent, including cross-listed courses.

 • Time Conflict: You may not enroll in two courses scheduled at the same time.
-Occasionally, two courses with unique meeting times will have conflicting times for the final exam. - I completed the prerequisite, but Schedule Builder is saying I don't have it!
+Occasionally, two courses with unique meeting times will have conflicting times for the final exam.

-- It's most likely due to one of the reasons below:
+• It's most likely due to one of the reasons below:

 1. Undergraduate Admissions has not uploaded your AP scores or transfer credit into your Academic Record yet